dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/03-Oct-2023/sl-ga.md

 It aims to bring the best of modeling and semantics to downstream applications by introducing:

-- Brand new integrations with Tableau, Google Sheets, Hex, Mode, and Lightdash.
+- Brand new [integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) with Tableau, Google Sheets, Hex, Mode, and Lightdash.
 - New [Semantic Layer APIs](/docs/dbt-cloud-apis/sl-api-overview) using GraphQL and JDBC to query metrics and build integrations.
 - dbt Cloud [multi-tenant regional](/docs/cloud/about-cloud/regions-ip-addresses) support for North American, EMEA, and APAC (Single-Tenant support coming soon).
 - Use the APIs to call an export (a way for you to build tables in your data platform), then access them in your preferred BI tool.
 (Support for scheduling exports as part of your dbt job is coming on db v1.7 or higher.)
-- Info on pricing/commercial availability????? or link to billing

 The dbt Semantic Layer is available to [dbt Cloud Team or Enterprise](https://www.getdbt.com/) multi-tenant plans on dbt v1.6 or higher. dbt Cloud Developer plans and dbt Core users can use the dbt Cloud IDE or MetricFlow CLI to define metrics, but won't be able to query them with integrated tools.